bencwallace/cleartext/README.md

 ClearText solves this problem through the use of text simplification technology.

-## The Nuts and Bolts
+## Details and Development

-We train a sequence-to-sequence model using the WikiSmall/WikiLarge datasets.
+ClearText uses sequence-to-sequence model trained on the WikiSmall/WikiLarge datasets.
 For more on these datasets, take a look at the [notebook][].
+A high-level overview of the development of ClearText can be found in [these slides][]

 ### Package Installation